-- Associate Dean of Public Health Practice, Public Health Practice, Boston University School of Public Health
+- Associate Dean, Public Health Practice, Boston University School of Public Health

 - University of North Texas, BA